-Eric Schroeter, P.E., was appointed assistant chief engineer in January 2019, after serving as state design engineer for over five years.
-He has enjoyed a 30-year career at MoDOT in a variety of positions, including construction, operations and design at both the district and central office management levels.
+Ed Hassinger, P.E., was named director on November 13, 2024, following 2 months as interim director.
+Prior to the interim role, Ed served as chief engineer beginning in 2013, and added the title of deputy director in December 2018.
+He previously career at MoDOT in a variety of positions, including construction, operations and design at both the district and Central Office management levels.
 He was interim district engineer in the Central District prior to becoming state design engineer.